 The recurve is useful for a few reasons.
 The recurve actually lengthens the edge without increasing the length of the blade itself.
 If your goal is slicing, more edge is always desirable.
 The recurve acts similarly to the belly - it presents an ever-changing angle to the material being cut.
 A good way to think of a recurved blade is as a very long, large serration.
 Recurved blades, like serrated blades, make excellent rope and twine cutting tools.
 I know a number of farmers who absolutely love the recurve style blade and use them on a daily basis, cutting the twine on bales of hay and all kinds of other cutting tasks.

-So if recurve blades are so efficient, why aren’t more blades made in this shape?
+So if recurve blades are so efficient, why aren’t they more common?

 Some recurved blades have a subtler recurve, and some are more aggressive.
 I prefer knives that are a little more aggressive with their recurve.
 If you use a subtle recurve, you have the major drawback of being harder to sharpen, without the full benefit of the more efficient slicing an aggressive recurve will give you.
 In my opinion, a knife shouldn't have less recurve than the Gunstock, as I've seen some knives do.
 Any less and you are losing your advantages while still maintaining the disadvantage.
 There is no point in an almost straight blade.